Tsai-Chen/Black-hole-imaging-project/ReadMe.txt

 The black hole imaging codes are developed by us: Tsaichen Lee, Jiaming Lu and Yuchen Wang as our C161 project in 2022 Spring.
+The pdf file is a writeup of our project.

 Compiled with python 3.9